Chart Color Schemes

 St Kilda East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects that could affect this region.
-Notable ones include Coles Carlisle Street Precinct Development, Small Parks Program - Balaclava/St Kilda East, 191-193 Carlisle Street Mixed Development, and Armadale Manor.
-The following list details those most likely to be relevant.
+AreaSearch has identified 23 projects likely affecting the region.
+Notable ones are Coles Carlisle Street Precinct Development, Small Parks Program - Balaclava/St Kilda East, 191-193 Carlisle Street Mixed Development, and Armadale Manor.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.